saharshleo/WildlifeTracking/README.md

 ## Layers
 ![image of all layers](https://github.com/saharshleo/WildlifeTracking/blob/master/DemoPlots/layers.png)<br />
 **For viewing the plot of the layer click the checkbox of respective layers**
-* **TIN interpolation** - Viewing the plots of black flying fox in the unknown reason by using TIN Interpolation
+* **TIN interpolation** - Viewing the plots of black flying fox in an unknown region by using TIN Interpolation
 ![image of all layers](https://github.com/saharshleo/WildlifeTracking/blob/master/DemoPlots/interpolationResult.png)
 * **Path Northern Pintail** - Path view of Northern Pintail for each individual animal of that species __
 * **Mixed_Animals** - categorised view on the basis of taxon canonical name